MLHale/CYBR8950/projects/milestone1.md

   - Merit of the Project
 - [Proposed project timeline](#proposed-project-timeline) - When will you do it?
   - Define the tasks and expected time to completion
-  - Create and submit a gantt chart
+  - Create and submit a gantt chart or other planning chart
 - [Project-oriented risk list](#risk-list) - What could go wrong in the project and why?
 - [Project Methodology](#project-methodology) - What has been done in the literature and what is your technical plan?
 - [Resources/Technology needed](#resources-needed) - What do you need to be successful?